core-interaction/core-interaction.github.io/topic/box-model/index.md

 Next comes [*padding*](https://developer.mozilla.org/en-US/docs/Web/CSS/padding), which extends the element’s area around the content.
-I often think of this as an *inset* (if we’ve made our `box-sizing` the logical `border-box`, above).
+It’s easiest to think of this as an *inset* (if we’ve made our `box-sizing` the logical `border-box`, above).

 {% include figure.html src='/example/padding/demo' height='28rem' %}